 Most careers require an active duty service commitment of four years with the exception of flying and medical careers.
 Following the active duty service commitment, four years of inactive reserve is required.

 12. Can I be on reserve status rather than active duty after AFROTC?

 Currently, there is a limited opportunity to commission into the Reserve or Guard.
 The student must find a Reserve/Guard unit to accept him/her before commissioning.
 There is no guarantee for this opportunity; most students are placed on active duty status after completion of AFROTC.
 Once your active duty commitment is up, you can continue your career in the Air Force in the Reserve or Guard.

 13. What is the AFOQT?
 Do I have to take it?

 The AFOQT is the Air Force Officer Qualifying Test that all cadets must take by the end of the fall semester of their AS200 year.
 For more information about the AFOQT, including an information pamplet and prep course, please click here.

-14. What is my AFROTC class schedule?
+14. What is a typical weekly AFROTC schedule?